limikael/bundleloader/README.md

 Basic Usage
 -----------

-The basic usage is like this, to just load a file and do something when it has been loaded and run:
+The basic usage is like this.
+Here we just tell BundleLoader to load a javascript file.
+The file will be loaded and automatically executed and then a callback function will be called:

 ````html
 <html>